lttng/lttng-docs/contents/using-lttng/controlling-tracing/taking-a-snapshot.md

 lttng snapshot record --name my-snapshot
 </pre>

-This will record a snapshot named `my-snapshot` of all channels of all domains of the current tracing session.
+This records a snapshot named `my-snapshot` of all channels of all domains of the current tracing session.
 By default, snapshots files are recorded in the path returned by `lttng snapshot list-output`.
 You may change this path or decide to send snapshots over the network